gork-labs/gorka/.github/instructions/MEMORY_USAGE_GUIDELINES_GORKA.instructions.md

 ## 7. Best Practices

+**🚨 MOST IMPORTANT: Follow the "What NOT to Store" guidelines above!**

 1. **Capture Domain Knowledge**: Focus on what the system does, not how it's implemented
 2. **Business Language**: Use terms from the business domain, not technical jargon
 3. **Behavior Over Structure**: Describe system behavior and rules rather than code structure
 4. **Timeless Facts**: Record facts that remain true regardless of implementation changes
 5. **Relationships Matter**: Emphasize how domain concepts relate to each other
 6. **Context is Key**: Always provide business context for decisions and rules
-7. **Avoid Implementation Details**: No file paths, class names, or code snippets
+7. **Avoid Implementation Details**: No file paths, class names, code snippets, or UI specifics
 8. **Focus on Why**: Capture the reasoning behind decisions, not just the outcomes
+9. **Ask "Will this be true in 6 months?"**: If no, don't store it
+10. **Store WHAT and WHY, never HOW**: Implementation details become outdated quickly

 ## 8. Knowledge Capture Timing